aoaaceai/CompAssistant/README.md

 1. Find the *English* name of the comp at [CubingTW](https://cubing-tw.net).
 For example, *2019CKCubingParty* for *Chien Kuo Cubing Party 2019*.
 If the name is correct, you should see the info page of that comp at [cubing-tw.net/event/](https://cubing-tw.net/event/)*COMP_NAME*.
 2. Run [Web2csv.py](./Web2csv.py) and paste the comp name if it asks to.
 3. You should find a new folder created, containing *general.csv* and *schedule.csv*.
 4. in *schedule.csv*, type in the schedule of that comp.
-Make sure you follow the instructions in that file. the  alias of some event names are listed below:
+Make sure you follow the instructions in that file.
+Aliases of some event names are listed below:

     | Event name | alias |